Wildwood School: Music

 Wildwood's music program allows students to experiment with different instruments and to compose their own work.
 Every year, there is a Wildwood Cabaret, in which students perform music.
 Additional performances are held by grade level.
 There is also a music production class for high-school students which allows the students to learn how to use software to produce, mix, and edit music.

 Visual Arts

-Wildwood is abundant with paintings and sculptures.
-At the middle and upper school campus, there is a Gallery Space, in which students have an opportunity to curate shows of their artwork for anyone who walks in to see.
+At the middle and upper school campus, there is a gallery space, in which students have an opportunity to curate shows of their artwork for anyone who walks in to see.

 Electives

 In addition to the Arts, there are many other electives that high school students can take.
-Some of these include Technical Theater, Film making, Creative Writing, Government and Politics, and Advanced Topics in Math and Science.
+These include Technical Theater, filmmaking, Creative Writing, Government and Politics, and Advanced Topics in Math and Science.
 Wildwood offers a class that mixes Math and Science that is called STEM (Science, Technology, Engineering and Math).
+WIE (Wildwood Institute for Entrepreneurship).
+WISL (Wildwood Institute for Social Leadership).
+WISRD (Wildwood Institute for STEM Research and Development).